isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. _migrating-yang-data:

-Migrating YANG Data from a prior Sysrepo version
+Migrating YANG Data From a Prior Sysrepo Version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Shut down ``kea-netconf``.
-This makes sure that backups for both datastores
+This ensures that backups for both datastores
-are done at the same configuration state and no change happens between exporting them.
+are done at the same configuration state and that no change happens between exporting them.

-2. Make data backups for all YANG modules, one XML for each datastore.
+2. Make data backups for all YANG modules, with one XML for each datastore.

 .. code-block:: console